vk2diy/adxi/README.md

 ADX is abbreviation for Arduino Digital Xceiver.

-This fork is focused on restoring the design with known bug fixes for modern KiCad (in progress), and using platformio for building the firmware (done).
+This fork is focused on:
+ * restoring access to the design for modern KiCad (in progress)
+ * integrating known bug fixes (in progress)
+ * improving the layout (in progress)
+ * reducing the BOM cost through integrated components where feasible (in progress)
+ * using platformio to manage the firmware build and dependencies (done).

 ## Features